-At the Annual Meeting, the stockholders will vote, on a non-binding, advisory basis, to approve the Company's executive compensation in accordance with Section 14A of the Exchange Act (the "say-on-pay" vote).
+At the Annual Meeting, our stockholders will vote, on a non-binding, advisory basis, to approve the Company's executive compensation in accordance with Section 14A of the Exchange Act, or the "say-on-pay" vote.
 The say-on-pay vote is an advisory vote on the compensation of our Named Executive Officers, as such compensation is disclosed pursuant to Item 402 of Regulation S-K in this Proxy Statement.
-The say-on-pay vote is not a vote on the Company's general compensation policies, compensation of the Company's Board or the Company's compensation policies as they relate to risk management.
+The say-on-pay vote is not a vote on the Company's general compensation policies, compensation of our Board or the Company's compensation policies as they relate to risk management.

 We conducted our first say-on-pay vote at our 2013 Annual Meeting of Stockholders.
 At that meeting, we also conducted our first say-on-frequency vote with respect to whether future say-on-pay votes would be held every one, two or three years.
 At our 2019 Annual Meeting of Stockholders, we conducted our second say-on-frequency vote with respect to whether future say-on-pay votes would be held every one, two or three years.
 At each of the 2013 and 2019 Annual Meetings of Stockholders, a plurality of the votes cast selected one year as the frequency period.
-Accordingly, we are conducting a say-on-pay vote at the 2022 Annual Meeting of Stockholders and expect that our next say-on-pay vote will occur at the 2023 Annual Meeting of Stockholders.
+Accordingly, we are conducting a say-on-pay vote at the 2023 Annual Meeting of Stockholders and we expect that our next say-on-pay vote will occur at the 2024 Annual Meeting of Stockholders.

-The compensation paid to our Named Executive Officers is described in the Compensation Discussion and Analysis, the compensation tables and the related narrative disclosure contained in this Proxy Statement.
-Pursuant to Section 14A of the Exchange Act, the Board is asking stockholders to cast a non-binding advisory vote "FOR" the following resolution:
+The compensation paid to our Named Executive Officers is described in the compensation tables and the related narrative disclosure contained in this Proxy Statement.
+Pursuant to Section 14A of the Exchange Act, our Board is asking stockholders to cast a non-binding advisory vote "FOR" the following resolution:

-"RESOLVED, that the compensation paid to the Company's Named Executive Officers, as described in the Compensation Discussion and Analysis section, the tabular disclosure regarding such compensation and the accompanying narrative disclosure, in each case as set forth in the Company's definitive Proxy Statement for the 2022 Annual Meeting of Stockholders, is hereby approved."
+"RESOLVED, that the compensation paid to the Company's Named Executive Officers, as described in the tabular disclosure regarding such compensation and the accompanying narrative disclosure, in each case as set forth in the Company's definitive Proxy Statement for the 2023 Annual Meeting of Stockholders, is hereby approved."

-Although this vote is non-binding, the Board values the views of our stockholders and will consider the outcome of the vote when determining future compensation arrangements for our Named Executive Officers.
+Although this vote is non-binding, our Board values the views of our stockholders and will consider the outcome of the vote when determining future compensation arrangements for our Named Executive Officers.